 When the mother’s needs are not met, nor are those of her family.
-The impact on children includes emotional difficulties, behavioural problems and special educational needs (i).
-PND has a detrimental impact on a partner's mental health, as well as causing financial problems (ii,iii).
+The impact on children of maternal depression may include emotional & behavioural problems and special educational needs (i).
+It can also have a detrimental impact on a partner's mental health, as well as causing financial problems (ii,iii).

-You could well be thinking what will all this cost?
+You could well be thinking what will it cost?
 Frankly, we can't afford NOT to take action.
 Inadequate maternal care costs the UK £8bn [iv] a year, with a comparatively modest £337m required to tackle it.
 EIGHT BILLION POUNDS EVERY YEAR on trying to close the stable door once the horse has bolted.
 Why are we playing catch-up instead of investing in preventative measures?

-Second, there is still an insistence on dividing mothers into those with ‘baby blues’ (perceived as the vast majority) from those with post-natal depression (perceived as a small proportion).
+Second, there is still an insistence on dividing mothers into those with ‘baby blues’ (perceived as the vast majority) from those with PND (perceived as a small proportion).
 The latter are usually treated with medication and specialist counselling.
 To access a PND group you need to be referred by your doctor or health visitor.
 There is a shaming stigma of ‘not coping’ and many women do not identify themselves as ‘depressed’.
-Most women have 'new motherhood syndrome' in which it is perfectly normal to be blissfully happy one moment and in the depths of despair the next.
-It is imperative that this period, with its rollercoaster of emotions, is reclassified as normal rather than extreme.
+They are feeling and experiencing a wide range of emotions.

 Third, many women feel they have no one to talk to.
-Mothers know how lucky they are to be mothers, so repeatedly deny any of their own needs to the point when they are in a desperate state.
+Women know how lucky they are to be mothers, so repeatedly deny any of their own needs to the point when they are in a desperate state.
 There are many mum and baby groups, but they are usually informal drop-ins in which other mothers may appear to be coping much better.
-Courses in Children’s Centres can help, but these are usually run by a health professional, creating an ‘us and them’ atmosphere.
+Courses in Children’s Centres are usually run by a health professional, possibly creating an ‘us and them’ atmosphere.
 Family and friends can help, but often a woman needs to talk to someone outside of her immediate circle.

 So what else is there?

-In Brighton and Hove, there is Mothers Uncovered started in 2008 by Maggie Gordon-Walker, set up as a project for her registered charity Livestock.
+In Brighton and Hove, there is Mothers Uncovered started in 2008 by Maggie Gordon-Walker, a project for her charity Livestock.
 We have helped hundreds of women with our creative support groups focused on the mother, rather than the baby.
-The facilitators are past participants.
-As it says on our publicity: ‘We are not perfect mothers.
-We are going through it all too.
-In short, we are just like you.’
-Participants quickly feel able to open up as they realise they are not the only ones struggling, they begin to feel less isolated and start to take ownership of their lives and decisions.
+Peer support is simply when someone with a similar experience supports another person.
+All our facilitators are not only mothers, but past participants.
+Women realise they are not the only ones struggling, they feel less isolated and start to take ownership of their lives and decisions.
 Many women say we have quite literally, 'saved their lives.'